SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Internally overrides the animations used for an ability.
 The ability must be an `AnimatedAbility` when the override occurs.
 The override stops when

 * Another override of the same ability with a *greater than or equal to* (>=) is initiated
-* The overriden ability is deactivated
+* The overridden ability is deactivated
 * The override animation would be the same as the standard animation

 **ability**
-The ability whos animations should be overriden.
+The ability whose animations should be overridden.
 This member can reference a specific ability of the game entity or an API ability.
-If an API ability is referenced, all its instances in the ability set of the game entity will be overriden.
+If an API ability is referenced, all its instances in the ability set of the game entity will be overridden.

 **animations**
 The replacement animations of the override.